Competitive Information Disclosure with Heterogeneous Consumer Search: Model

 Each information structure $(\pi_i, S_i)$ induces a distribution of posterior means $G_i$, which is a mean-preserving contraction (MPC) of the prior distribution $F$.\footnote{ $G$ is a MPC of $F$ if and only if $\int_0^1tdF(t)=\int_0^1tdG(t)$ and $\int_0^xG(t)dt \leq \int_0^xF(t)dt$ for all $x\in[0,1]$.} It is well known that a distribution $G_i$ of posterior means can be induced by some information structure if and only if $G_i$ is an MPC of $F$.
 This result allows us to work directly with the distribution $G_i$, rather than considering the full set of feasible information structures.
 Formally, let $\text{MPC}(F)$ denote the set of all mean-preserving contractions of $F$; we say that $G_i$ is \emph{feasible} if $G_i \in \text{MPC}(F)$.
 We refer to $G_i$ as an \textit{information structure}, and to the induced posterior mean $x_i = \mathbb{E}[v_i|s_i]$ as a \textit{signal}.
-Note that full disclosure of the match value corresponds to $G = F$, while no disclosure corresponds to $G=\delta_{\mu}$, a degenerate distribution on the prior mean $\mu$.
+Note that full disclosure of the match value corresponds to $G = F$, while no disclosure corresponds to $G=\delta_{\mu}$, a degenerate distribution at the prior mean $\mu$.

 The game proceeds as follows.
 Before the search process begins, each firm $i$ simultaneously commits to an information structure $G_i \in \text{MPC}(F)$, and each consumer's search cost $c$ is privately realized.
 The chosen information structures $(G_i)_{i=1}^n$ are not observable to consumers at the outset of the search process.
-At each stage of the search process, a consumer decides whether to continue searching or to stop.
-If they choose to search, they incur the search cost and randomly (with equal probability) visit one of the remaining unvisited firms.
+At each stage of the search process, a consumer decides whether to continue searching or stop.\footnote{We assume consumers with $c=0$ use the weakly dominant strategy of visiting all firms.} If they choose to search, they incur the search cost and randomly (with equal probability) visit one of the remaining unvisited firms.
 Upon visiting firm $i$, the consumer observes \textit{both} the information structure $G_i$ and their privately realized signal $x_i$.
-If they choose to stop, they may purchase from any of the previously visited firms with perfect recall.\footnote{ We assume consumers with $c=0$ use the weakly dominant strategy of visiting all firms. }
+If they choose to stop, they may purchase from any of the previously visited firms with perfect recall.\footnote{Our model assumes that (1) information structures are unobservable prior to visiting a firm, and (2) search is random.
+All our results continue to hold when search is directed, as long as information remains unobservable until visit.
+Alternatively, if information structures are publicly observable before search but search remains random, we conjecture that our results still hold whenever an equilibrium exists.
+As noted in related literature, observable information structures combined with directed search introduce an 'attraction motive' \parencite{au2023attraction}, which renders equilibrium analysis prohibitively complex.}